 - listen to old music you used to like

-- visit your old school building, the sport club you practised at or the playground you always hung out on
+- visit your old school building, the sports club you practiced at or the playground you always hung out on

 You might notice that everything on this list has the potential to reignite those long lost memories.

 When you ask your parents a simple question like "what was I like when growing up?", you might hear a story you are already familiar with.
 But your parents will give you their version of the story, as they have to dig around in their own memory in order to answer you!

 Discussing a simple question like this will probably create a lot of lost memory cues, which you can then write down in your memory journal!

 As said before, this likely happens because some cue in your environment, or some aspect of a thought you were just having, was connected in some way to the sudden involuntary memory recall that you experience.